dursunkokturk/Front-End-School-Responsive-Project-Lookscout-Website-App-Landing-Page/README.md

         └── chevron-down.png <br>

 ## Installation
 The project requires no dependencies.
-After cloning, you can open it directly in the browser. bash# Clone the repo git clone https://github.com/dursunkokturk/Front-End-School-Responsive-Project-Lookscout-Website-App-Landing-Page.git
+After cloning, you can open it directly in the browser. <br>
+bash# Clone the repo <br>
+git clone https://github.com/dursunkokturk/Front-End-School-Responsive-Project-Lookscout-Website-App-Landing-Page.git

 ## Navigate to the project folder